 - See some ongoing TfL improvements and projects in or near Hillingdon

 - Find out about proposed property development projects in your borough

 Work now going on in your borough includes:

 - Elizabeth line - will bring major improvements to Hayes & Harlington and West Drayton stations.
 The borough will also benefit from a package of works as part of the Crossrail Complementary Measures programme

-- Step-free access - Ickenham will be made more accessible in 2020
+- Step-free access - Ickenham became step-free in June 2021

 - Hayes town centre scheme - this growth area will see up to 6,000 homes being built.
 We're working with the borough to improve the walking, cycling, taxi and bus infrastructure

 From time to time - after consulting the public - we alter bus routes to reflect changing patterns in demand.
 We also make temporary changes, often because of road works.
 See the latest bus changes.

 Ultra Low Emission Zone (ULEZ)